 The Bat Bug life cycle is not too detailed and can be described as follows:

-• Once a female has fed on a host she will be able to lay eggs.
+- Once a female has fed on a host she will be able to lay eggs.
 She can lie in between 3-6 eggs in a single day but can actually lay hundreds of eggs throughout her lifespan.
 The female makes sure to lay her eggs where they will not be disturbed in places like crevices and cracks of floors and walls.
-When she lays her eggs they come with a glue like goo that secures them to the surface on which they are laid.
+When she lays her eggs they come with a glue-like goo that secures them to the surface on which they are laid.

-• After the eggs are laid it takes 1-2 weeks for them to hatch into tiny versions of the adult bat bugs.
+- After the eggs are laid it takes 1-2 weeks for them to hatch into tiny versions of the adult bat bugs.
 They are hungry immediately and each time they eat they actually shed their current skin.
 It is like reaching a new level of maturity each time they feed, it only takes 5 times of feeding to reach adulthood.
-In a perfect setting it would take around 3 months for an egg to reach the adult stage.
+In a perfect setting, it would take around 3 months for an egg to reach the adult stage.

 Treating Bat Bugs in your New Jersey Home

-Luckily even though the bat bug has a purpose to feed and that sometimes includes feeding from a human, they are not known to carry any diseases.
-The bites are said to be more painful than a bed bugs bite and most people will develop an allergic reaction to the bite because of the bat bugs saliva that is injected when it bites and the proteins it carries.
+Luckily even though the bat bug has a purpose to feed and that sometimes includes feeding on a human, they are not known to carry any diseases.
+The bites are said to be more painful than a bed bug bite and most people will develop an allergic reaction to the bite because of the bat bug's saliva that is injected when it bites and the proteins it carries.
 A reaction can be as typical as a small lump or one welt (or more) at the bite site, itching is also another largely common reaction to the bite.
 If the bite site is scratched it is possible for it to become infected and then have much more discomfort.
 The reaction should only last for a week or so if left alone.